SilkRose/Pony/stories/deternal/deternal.md

 Applejack poked her head into the room.
 "You two should get up here.
 She don't got much time left…"

-Twilight followed Sweetie upstairs and the two found the rest of their friends huddled around Rarity in her bed.
+Twilight followed Sweetie upstairs, and the two found the rest of their friends huddled around Rarity in her bed.

-They joined them and Twilight greets Rarity.
+They joined them, and Twilight greeted Rarity.
 "Hello, Rarity."

 Rarity looked up at Twilight.
+Her voice was a whisper.
 "So good to see you, darling."

 Twilight faltered.
 "I'm so sorry, Rarity.
 I've been trying so hard to find some way to heal or fix you, but nothing I find will help.
-I failed you and now your…" Tears were already streaming down her face as she couldn't finish her sentence.
+I failed you, and now you're…" Tears were already streaming down her face, and she couldn't finish her sentence.

 "Oh, don't worry about it.
 As long as I have my friends, I'll be happy until the end."